The horofunction boundary of a Gromov hyperbolic space: Dynamics of non-expanding self-maps

-The proof of \eqref{divergencerate} is similar to \cite[Proposition 4.1]{AAG} and we omit it. \end{proof} \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\overline X^H$ is topologically equivalent to $\overline X^G$.
-Let $f\colon X\to X$ be a non-expanding map, and let $(w_k)$ be a backward orbit with bounded step.
-Then, \begin{enumerate} \item if there exists a $\eta\in \partial_GX$ such that $(w_k)\to \eta$, then $\eta$ is a boundary regular fixed point with dilation $\lambda_\eta\geq 1$, \item if $c(f)>0$, then there exists a boundary regular fixed point $\eta$ with dilation $\lambda_\eta>1$ such that $(w_k)\to \eta$ and $(w_k)$ is a discrete quasi-geodesics contained in a geodesic region with vertex $\eta$. \item if there exists a boundary regular fixed point $\eta$ with dilation $\lambda_\eta>1$ such that $(w_k)\to \eta$, then $(w_k)$ is a discrete quasi-geodesics contained in a geodesic region with vertex $\eta$, \end{enumerate} \end{proposition}
+We now move to backward dynamics and its relation with BRFPs. \begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\overline X^H$ is topologically equivalent to $\overline X^G$.
+Let $f\colon X\to X$ be a non-expanding map and let $(w_k)$ be a backward orbit with bounded step.
+Then, \begin{enumerate} \item if $\eta\in \partial_GX$ is a limit point of $(w_k)$, then $\eta$ is a repelling or indifferent BRFP with dilation satisfying $\log\lambda_\eta\leq b(w_k)$, \item if $f$ is hyperbolic, then there exists a repelling BRFP $\eta$ such that $(w_k)\to \eta$ and $(w_k)$ is a discrete quasi-geodesics contained in a geodesic region with vertex $\eta$. \item if there exists a repelling BRFP $\eta$ such that $(w_k)\to \eta$, then $(w_k)$ is a discrete quasi-geodesics contained in a geodesic region with vertex $\eta$. \end{enumerate} \end{proposition}

-\proof (1) By Proposition \ref{king}, $\eta$ is a boundary regular fixed point.
-Assume by contradiction that $\lambda_\eta<1$, then by Theorem \ref{Julia} $f$ has diverging forward orbits and its Denjoy-Wolff point is $\eta$.
+\proof (1) By Proposition \ref{king}, $\eta$ is a BRFP and $\log\lambda_\eta\leq b(w_k)$.
+Assume by contradiction that $\lambda_\eta<1$, then by Theorem \ref{Julia} $f$ is non-elliptic and its Denjoy-Wolff point is $\eta$.
 Finally using (\ref{divergencerate}), we have $c(f)>0$ and so by (2) in Proposition \ref{entersgeodes} the backward orbit $(w_k)$ converges to a point different from $\eta$, which is a contradiction.

 The remaining parts follow from Proposition \ref{entersgeodes} and Proposition \ref{Korhyp}. \endproof